elimuinformatics/a2d2/README.md

     Then, from Eclipse, click on debug -> Run as -> Remote Java Application -> new, and connect using localhost port 8000

+    Also, if you want to debug the rule and process execution of a particular request, add the HTTP header X-Enable-Debug: true to the request for enabling it on the server logs, or X-Output-Debug: true to enable it on the HTTP output

 ### Deploying with Docker